aio-libs/aiohttp/docs/testing.rst

    :param str host: a host for TCP socket, IPv4 *local host*
       (``'127.0.0.1'``) by default.

+   :param int port: optional port for TCP socket, if not provided a
+      random unused port is used.

+      .. versionadded:: 3.0

 .. class:: TestServer(app, *, scheme="http", host='127.0.0.1')